kmrn/corkboard/README.md

-# palpal
+# corkboard
-a twitter/reddit style social network demo using meteor
+a social bulletin board thing using meteor and react